 Prepare to be challenged to create for multiple mediums, including: publications, websites, everyday objects and ephemera

 Graduates of this program are primed to become effective conceptual thinkers, in addition to acquiring the critical thinking skills for understanding the creation and use of design.
 They'll also master foundational color theory and layout skills.

-Transfer or New College students are required to submit portfolios for review by Graphic Design department faculty before registering for courses where transfer credit for prerequisites has been given.
-See course descriptions for applicable courses.
+Transfer students are required to submit portfolios for review by Graphic Design department faculty before registering for courses where transfer credit for prerequisites has been given.

 Students who wish to earn a Graphic Design minor must take the following coursework, totaling 24 hours.

 Are you a current student?
 Contact your advisor for next steps on declaring your major or minor.